acg-team/Selection-in-Genes-Course/tutorials/simple-codon-model/README.md

 > - Among the two runs, when is the log-likelihood higher?
 Why do you think it is?
 > - In the run with estimated branch lengths, do you observe codon usage bias?
 > -  Study the statistics of nucleotide usage for different codon positions.
 Which position displays the most bias?
 Why?
-> - What is the ML estimate of the transition-transversion ratio κ?
+> - What are the estimates of the transition-transversion ratio κ?
-> - What is the ML estimate of the ω-ratio?
-How would you interpret these ML estimates?
+> - What are the estimates of ω?
+How would you interpret these estimates?
 > - Compare your results to the analyses of this dataset (**D10** in the paper) in the original PAML [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/).
 Do your observations agree with those of Yang et al.?

 Example output files are provided on the left-hand panel, under the heading **Output**.